victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 </details>

-## Build your own hook
+## Build your hook

-You can also define your hooks in separated files.
+You can also define your hooks in separate files.
 These files should be in the `hooks` folder.
-The file name usually start with `use` with a description. e.g. `useFetchApi` or `useFetchData` or similar naming convention.
+The file name usually starts with `use` with a description. e.g. `useFetchApi` or `useFetchData` or a similar naming convention.

 A couple of advantages:

-- Call the hook in a specific component that need the fetched data
+- Call the hook in a specific component that needs the fetched data
 - Less visual clutter for the component file
-- Reuseable
+- Reusable

-It is very similar on how would you write in the App or other component.
-Instead of return the component structure, return the fetched information.
+It is very similar to how would you write in the App or other components.
+Instead of returning the component structure, return the fetched information.
 And the file path should look like `src/hooks/useFetchApi.jsx`

 ```js
 import { useEffect, useState } from "react";